-Optimal plant performance depends on good soil health, which is determined by the interaction of a soil’s key components, including its structure, chemistry and biology.
-When these components are in balance, a soil is healthy, which will become evident in the performance of your crops.
-In this article, I will discuss amendments that can boost soil health by improving its tilth, fertility and biology.
+Optimal plant performance depends on good soil health, which is determined by the interaction of the soil’s key components, including its structure, chemistry and biology.
+When these components are in balance, the soil looks healthy, evidenced by the performance of your crops.
+Let's discuss the type of amendments that can boost soil health by improving its tilth, fertility and biology.

 Soil fertility (chemistry) involves more than just supplying the necessary levels of N-P-K (nitrogen, phosphorus and potassium) and other minor elements.
 Soluble inorganic fertilizers are ions that either bind to soil particles or stay in the soil solution.
 Those that stay in solution may leach out by rain or irrigation and may need to be replaced.

 Soils that have lost important elements by leaching need to be re-mineralized to correct any deficiencies.
 This is accomplished by adding amendments with nutrient-rich materials, such as rock dust or kelp meal—materials known to enhance the activities of beneficial microbes in the soil.
 Organic fertilizers require microbial activity to break them down in the soil, which means they are released for plant use slower than chemical fertilizers are.

 Nutrients must be in the soil solution to flow to the roots for absorption.
 Elements such as phosphorus, copper and zinc are quickly bound to clay or form precipitates, making them immobile in soil.
 Some microbial amendments can solubilize bound elements, usually by producing acids.
 If microbial activity in the root zone is high, leachable nutrients will be retained in the root zone, causing less fertilizer to be lost in the run-off.
 Overall, the soil becomes become more efficient at doing its job.